snmslavk/EurojackpotStats/README.md

 number:25 frequency:52 percentage:7.482014388489208%
 <br />

-The sorted number by frequency in an additional two:
+The list of numbers sorted by frequency in an additional two:
 ---
 number:3 frequency:144 percentage:20.719424460431654%
 number:5 frequency:137 percentage:19.71223021582734%